Exploring Well-being in Learning Environments: An Integrated Seminar Series and Grants Program

 - The next meeting will take place about 3 months later in Spring 2020 and focus on participants’ progress in their inquiries.

 - The final meeting will take place upon participants’ completion of their inquiries anticipated no later than Fall 2020 and involve sharing the outcomes of their research.

 - Some readings and relevant research articles will be provided.

-This session will be facilitated by members of SFU’s Health Promotion team in collaboration with the ISTLD.
+This sessions will be facilitated by members of SFU’s Health Promotion team in collaboration with TILT.
 Faculty members engaged in SFU's Well-being in Learning Environments project may also facilitate some components of the program.